 His research interest is focused on knowledge and attitudes of healthcare professionals in relation to pain management.
 He has completed a pre-clinical academic fellowship awarded by the Royal Marsden Charity and is now undertaking doctoral studies at Kings College London exploring the needs of healthcare professionals when managing complex cancer pain.

-Felicia Cox FRCN MSc RN Founder of Pain Nurse Network / Trustee
+Felicia Cox FRCN MSc RN Founder of Pain Nurse Network

 Felicia is a Nurse Consultant in Pain Management.
 She is a past Chair of RCN Pain and Palliative Care Forum and is a co-opted member of the Council of the British Pain Society Council.
 She is a committee member of the EFIC Covid Task Force and EFIC Research Strategy group, the IASP Acute Pian Special Interest Group and a founder member of the Pain Nurse Network.